Goshko812/cmangos-script/README.md

 - **Checks for Root Privileges**: Ensures the script is not ran with root permissions.
 - **OS Verification**: Prompts the user to select their OS.
-- **Dependency Installation**: Automatically installs all necessary packages and dependencies required for CMangos.
+- **Dependency Installation**: Prompts the user to chose an expansion and then automatically installs all necessary packages and dependencies required for CMangos.
 - **Directory Creation**: Sets up the necessary directory structure for CMangos.
 - **Repository Cloning**: Clones the CMangos core, playerbots, and classic database repositories from GitHub.
 - **Project Building**: Compiles the CMangos project using CMake and installs the binaries.